JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |--------|--------|-------|
 |None    |        |       |

 This function will always return a valid camera.
-If the renderer was instantiated with no camera or `.SetCamera()` was called using `undefined` as the camera, this function will return a camera that encompasses the entire room.
+If the renderer was instantiated with no camera, or `.SetCamera()` was called using `undefined` as the camera, this function will return a camera that encompasses the entire room.

 &nbsp;